CS2Browser/Launcher/README.md

 - [ ] Download assets between maps (not only the maps as now)
 - [ ] Linux compatibility
 - [ ] Order list by players ingame
+- [ ] Add option to download maps only

 ## How to use
 1. Download the [latest version](https://github.com/CS2Browser/Launcher/releases/latest) of the executable. **IMPORTANT: The code is not signed, so it is very likely that both the web browser and the operating system will tell you that it is not secure.**